walkable-server/walkable/README.md

                   {:pet/owner [:person/name]}]}]}]
 ```

-Yes, you can now.
-Build the query part of a fulcro server or REST api
+Yes, you can.
+Build the query part of a fulcro server or REST api in
-in minutes today!
+minutes today!
+Call it from your Fulcro/Re-frame etc app without
+worrying about SQL injection.

 ## Features